ares-b/blog/_posts/2021-12-26-scala-lazy-evaluation.md

 The best uses cases for Lazy Lists are algorithms that require an upper bound.
 Indeed, with Lazy Evaluation, those algorithms can be easily extended to arbitrary size.

-The Sieve of Eratosthenes is a good example for this statement, and it can be used to calculate prime numbers.
+The Sieve of Eratosthenes is a good example for this statement, and it can be used to calculate odd numbers.

 The idea is as follows :
 - Start with all integers from 2, the first prime number